hchiam/learning-a11y/README.md

 **Note:** It's better to always include a transcript to give access to people who are deafblind, but it also helps with text searches, or if prefer reading quickly over watching.

 **Note:** Some people understand a sign language better than captions or transcripts.

+## Note on parallax

+- Parallax scrolling can decrease usability or even cause dizziness in some people (e.g. those who have vestibular disorders).